-- 1. Persons who are 19 years of age or older may establish residence in accordance with the criteria listed below.
+- 1. Persons who are 19 years of age or older may establish residence in accordance with the "Criteria for Residency" Section.
 Year of residence must begin after the eighteenth birthday. - 2.
 Persons who are under 19 years of age may establish residence in accordance with the criteria listed below and the following:

 (a) Married minors may establish their own residence, and (b) an unmarried minor derives residence from the parent with whom he or she is residing.
 If the student lives with neither parent, residency is derived from the parent with whom he or she last lived.
 (The residence of an unmarried minor who has a parent living cannot be changed by her or his own act, by appointment of a legal guardian, or by relinquishment of a parent's right of control.) - 3.
 Active duty military personnel stationed in California are entitled to resident classification. - 4.
 A dependent child or spouse of an active duty military person stationed in California is entitled to residence classification. - 5.
 A member of the armed forces of the United States stationed in California on active duty for more than one year immediately prior to being discharged will be granted a "one-year grace period" in order to establish California residency.
 Establishment of residency requires physical presence and acts of intent be demonstrated for one full year. - 6.
-Persons who have had a "permanent residence visa" for one year may establish residence in accordance with the criteria listed below. - 7.
+Persons who have had a "permanent residence visa" for one year may establish residence in accordance with the "Criteria for Residency" Section. - 7.
 Non-resident and non-citizens (other than "non immigrant aliens" who are out of status with INS) who have attended a California high school for at least three years and who graduated from a California high school may be eligible for an exemption of the non-resident tuition.
-(Pick up an AB540 application form at the Registration Office.) - 8.
-A student who was classified as nonresident and is seeking reclassification as a resident MUST show financial independence.
+Download the California Non-Resident Tuition Exemption (AB 540) form from our webpage. - 8.
+A student who was classified as non-resident and is seeking reclassification as a resident MUST show financial independence.
 Financial independence requires not having been claimed as a dependent on state/federal income tax forms by parents, not having received more than \$750.00 a year from a parent, and not having lived more than six weeks in a year with a parent in the immediately preceding twelve months.
 Students will be required to submit documentation showing how tuition and living expenses were paid during the preceding year.

 Criteria for Residency: Nonresident students do not automatically become residents by merely being in California for more than one year.
 State law also requires "proof of intent" to establish California residence for more than one year prior to the residence determination date.
 The burden of proof rests with the student, not the District.
 Students must present a combination of documentation to prove intent to be a resident.
 Students must also show no contrary intent, that is, they must not have maintained residence status in their former state (i.e. driver's license, taxes, car registration, etc.).
-Types of documentation that may be submitted that will help to establish proof of intent (with lack of intent for residence in another state) include the following.
-No one factor is decisive.
+Types of documentation that may be submitted that will help to establish proof of intent (No one factor is decisive) include the following:

-Documentation: W-2 form; California State Income Tax payment; California Identification Card; Driver's license; Motor vehicle ownership and registration; Purchase of property; Voter registration; License from California for professional practice; Any other proof of intent as may be deemed necessary to establish residence classification.
+Documentation: W-2 form; California State Income Tax payment; California Identification Card; California Driver's License; Motor vehicle ownership and registration; Purchase of property; Voter registration; License from California for professional practice; Any other proof of intent as may be deemed necessary to establish residence classification.